unibo/LimeSurvey-ProxyAuth-Plugin/README.md

 ## Docker
 This plugin also contains a docker folder.
 We used docker-compose for development and the stack is made of nginx -> php-fpm -> mariadb.
-You can find all the settings inside the .env.dev template; please remember to change the database password if using on production.
+You can find all the settings inside the .env.template; please remember to change the database password if using on production.

 ### Installation
 To use this docker-compose: